/resource-center/seasonal-care/post-winter-landscape-recovery/

 Generally, if your property feels soft underfoot, it needs more time to firm up before you spend time out there.
 Giving your soil time to dry helps roots recover naturally.

-How Long Will It Take My Lawn to Recover?
+How Long Does It Take for a Lawn to Recover After Winter?

 As temperatures stabilize and the soil dries, improving oxygen and nutrient delivery, grass often bounces back naturally - filling in patchy areas and greening up without issue.
 However, some lawns need expert support to fully recover.